4ndrelim/4ndrelim.github.io/content/blog/seeds-of-change-2/index.md

 </div>

 ## The Push
 The fateful day finally arrived.
 The culmination of months of training.
-We started early, around 2 a.m. if memory serves.
+We started early, around 2 a.m.
 Snow boots on, wrapped like dumplings, we pushed forward through hail and biting wind.

 Soon, the risk of crevices became our biggest threat, and so we roped-up.
 We were so high up above the clouds the sky was a deep navy blue.
 Hauntingly clear.
 <div>